JAY E. VALUSEK, M.S., M.ED.

 AFTER A SUCCESSFUL CAREER as a scientist and award-winning writer, I decided to commit myself to a new path as a healthcare professional.
 I had been pursuing many passions for years.

 Jay has vision, tremendous energy, and a wry sense of humor.
 I benefited from his open, welcoming, and accepting style.
-A deeply energizing and gratifying experience. - D.P., Illinois
+A deeply energizing and gratifying experience. - D.P., positive psychology coaching client, Illinois

 For almost three years, I was employed by the Integrative Medicine clinic at Longmont United Hospital as a chronic pain self-management coach, educator, and psychotherapist.
 In 2018, I had just been awarded a $46,250 grant to fund an innovative new clinical research study that I had designed for opioid users when, tragically, my daughter killed herself.
 And my whole life went off the rails.